 David Myers has worked at the Institute since 2001 and currently manages its Recording and Documentation Unit.
 He holds an MS in historic preservation and an advanced certificate in architectural conservation and site management from the University of Pennsylvania.
 He is a member of ICOMOS, CIPA, and the APT Documentation Technical Committee.
 He previously served as a legislative assistant to a member of the US House of Representatives.
 Current GCI projects: Arches Project, Heritage Values, Stakeholders and Consensus Building, Southern African Rock Art Project, and Valley of the Queens.

-- Gail Ostergren, Research Associate
+- Gail Ostergren, Research Specialist

 - Leslie Rainer, Senior Project Specialist